 Instead you have a number of options.
 You could use WordPress and one of the many popular themes to get you started.

 You can include them on all of your marketing materials that you create as your business grows.

-Partner With Other Businesses
+Partner With Other Small Businesses

 That way whenever either of you are in a customer’s home selling, and installing your product, you can refer the other if the customer is interested.

 Add Your Business to Google Places